Marie Leblanc

-Marie Leblanc (1867–August 14, 1915) is a Mauritian writer, best known for her work as an editor of literary journals and other periodicals, as a novelist, and as a translator.
+Marie Leblanc (1867 – August 14, 1915) was a Mauritian writer, best known for her work as an editor of literary journals and other periodicals, as a novelist, and as a translator.

 Early life

 Marie Leblanc was born in 1867, during a period when Mauritius was a British colony.

 Much of her life is a mystery to historians, though they were able to determine that she never married.
-It is not clear whether she belonged to the white Franco-Mauritian elite or to the mixed Gens de couleur or Mauritian Creoles community, in part because there are no surviving photographs of her.
+It is not clear whether she belonged to the White or the mixed "Gens de couleur" population, of French or other European origin, forming at the time the elite of the island.
+This is in part because no photographs of her have been found to date.
 She had a sister, Julia, who was disabled and died in 1918, and possibly a brother, Eugène Gabriel, who died in 1879 at age 32.

 Career

 Writer

 With the publication of her book La Vie et le Rêve en 1890, Leblanc became the first woman to publish a short story collection on the island of Mauritius.

 Her short stories and novellas feature women in a European setting, presumably in France or England.
 They tend to center around sentimental and moralistic plots, certainly targeting an audience made up mostly of women from the island's white community.
 But she is considered by various scholars to have expressed fairly feminist positions considering the period and country in which she was writing.

 In addition to her works of fiction, Leblanc published six biographies of contemporary Mauritian figures as well as a monograph about the 1892 Mauritius cyclone.